 8. Create a safety course with sidewalk chalk.

 Kids in preschool and kindergarten are safest staying away from roads, but the same old sidewalks and blacktops can get old.
 Add your own obstacles and road signs to create a safety course to keep kids entertained and practicing their cycling maneuvers.
 Use sidewalk chalk, orange cones (or upside-down sand pails) and crepe paper streamers to create lanes, intersections, tricky turns and a finish line.
 Check out the CoolMomPicks website for more great ideas for jazzing up a day of cycling, including mud-puddle cycling.

 Source: Kids Activities Blog

 9. Bring it inside.

 Take a break from all of the fun by handing out this printable Bike Maze for kids to complete back in the classroom.
 They can use crayons, markers or even a scrap of leftover sidewalk chalk to color in the correct path.

+This is the sixth article in the Community Service Ideas series sponsored by St. Jude Children’s Research Hospital.
 Looking for fun ways to get kids outside and moving?
 Find out more about how you can host a St. Jude Trike-A-Thon.